 Working with people who aren’t familiar with the creative and 3D pipeline is always challenging.
 You can always get the “how about changing this and that, you can draw it fast, right?” questions in the very end of the project.
 There were lots of changes because of this problem, also creating scenes in such complexity can take it’s toll on the systems with crashes and extremely slow software-speed.

 This project was the most render-heavy recently, and since we had a very short time-frame and also not enough cpu-capacity in our office, we decided to use a render-farm for it.
 We calculated the cost of buying a small farm for ourselves, but a couple of machines wouldn’t really help us.

 This was our first time to use a commercial farm.
 In our past jobs we had enough computing power to deal with the stuff we had on our hands, it only needed a little more attention to details to make the scenes compatible with network rendering.

 I think for a very small project people almost always will use in-house rendering.
 But when it comes to medium projects, cloud render farms are the best.
-They are very fast, and if you meet a helpful service like yours, it is not a [email protected] either.
+They are very fast, and if you meet a helpful service like yours, it is not a pain-in-the-@ss either.
 And there are the very big projects (e.g. feature films) where the companies tend to invest in a render-farm, since in a project in that scale you usually have lots of scripting, you want everything as your team needs it to be done, and easier.

 When it comes to medium projects, cloud render farms are the best.
-They are very fast, and if you meet a helpful service like yours, it is not a [email protected] either.
+They are very fast, and if you meet a helpful service like yours, it is not a pain-in-the-@ss either.
 So in my opinion, cloud rendering is awesome, and is a perfect solution for medium-sized projects (budget from $10,000 – $200,000 or something), which is the biggest fish in the pool.